Loading figure…

 Michael McCaul has supported free trade agreements, including the implementation of the USMCA and promoting free trade with other countries.
 He believes in opening markets to create opportunities and spread freedom.

-Position extraction pending on 5 issues: Climate, Education, School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 11 issues: Economy & Jobs, Climate, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 417.